Unsupervised Text-to-Speech Synthesis by Unsupervised Automatic Speech Recognition: Proposed method

 \section{Proposed method}

-The proposed unsupervised TTS system contains two stages: an unsupervised ASR system and a supervised TTS system.
-We first evaluate the proposed unsupervised TTS system in English.
-To examine the generality of this method in other languages, we also train the two-stage system in Hungarian, Spanish, Finnish, German, and Japanese.
+The proposed unsupervised TTS system contains two modules: an alignment module to obtain pseudo-text for each utterance and a synthesis module that trains on pseudo-text.
+We evaluate the proposed unsupervised TTS system in English, as well as in six other languages (Hungarian, Spanish, Finnish, German, and Japanese).